 In response to the advertisement for registration, interested students will have to register themselves.
-Admission will be done on the basis of Common Entrance Test (CET) and performance of students at their qualifying graduate level examination (Marks obtained in the subject of Physics at B. Sc.
-2^{nd} year and 3^{rd} year).
-Once the student is admitted he / she will be promoted to the 2^{nd} year (3^{rd} semester) with full carryon.
+Admission will be done on the basis of Common Entrance Test (CET) OR as per the rules and regulations laid down by Dr. Babasaheb Ambedkar Marathwada University, Aurangabad time to time, and performance of students at their qualifying graduate level examination (May be B.Sc.
+Physics or may be B.Sc.
+Aggregate that will be as per the rules and regulations laid down by Dr. Babasaheb Ambedkar Marathwada University, Aurangabad).
+Once the student is admitted he / she will be promoted to the 2nd year (3rd semester) with full carryon that Depends on University rules given by time to time.
 Students will have to register themselves for every consecutive semester.
-Dropout students will be allowed to register for respective semester as and when the concerned courses are offered by the department, however he / she should not exceed more than twice the duration of the course from the date of first registration at parent department.
-The admission of the concern student will be automatically cancelled if he / she fails to complete the M. Sc. degree within a period of maximum four years / eight semesters.
+Dropout students will be allowed to register for respective semester as and when the concerned courses are offered by the department, HOWEVER HE / SHE SHOULD NOT EXCEED MORE THAN TWICE THE DURATION OF THE COURSE FROM THE DATE OF FIRST REGISTRATION AT PARENT DEPARTMENT.
+The admission of the concern student will be automatically cancelled if he / she fail to complete the M. Sc. degree within a period of maximum four years / eight semesters.

-Choice Based Credit System (CBCS) :
+Choice Based Credit System (CBCS):